lily-osp/AutoThrottleNG/docs/explanation.md

 ## How AutoThrottleNG Works

-AutoThrottleNG is a sophisticated control library that implements advanced PID (Proportional-Integral-Derivative) control with additional safety and signal processing features.
+AutoThrottleNG is a control library that implements PID (Proportional-Integral-Derivative) control with safety and signal processing features.
 This document explains the internal workings and design philosophy.

 ## 1. PID Control Fundamentals